allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 that it causes starvation of other applications.

-At Allegro this problem started to be visible because over the years we’ve created more and more new MongoDB databases which were hosted on a fixed amount of clusters.
+At Allegro this problem started to be visible because over the years we’ve created more and more new MongoDB databases which were hosted on a fixed number of clusters.

-The most often cause of the noisy neighbour problem in the Allegro infrastructure was long time high CPU usage caused by one of MongoDB databases on a given cluster.
+The most common cause of the noisy neighbour problem in the Allegro infrastructure was long time high CPU usage caused by one of MongoDB databases on a given cluster.
 On various occasions it occurred that a non-optimal query performed on a large collection was consuming too much CPU, negatively affecting all the other databases on that cluster, making them slower or completely unresponsive.

 ![Cluster CPU usage](/img/articles/2023-05-28-online-mongodb-migration/cluster_cpu.png)

-### MongoDB on Kubernetes as a solution for the noisy neighbour problem
+### MongoDB on Kubernetes as a solution to the noisy neighbour problem

 To solve the noisy neighbour problem a separate team implemented a solution allowing Allegro engineers to create independent MongoDB clusters on Kubernetes.
 From now on, each MongoDB cluster is formed of multiple replicas and an arbiter spread among datacenters, serving only a single MongoDB database.
-Running each database on a separate cluster with isolated resources managed by Kubernetes was our solution for the noisy neighbour problem.
+Running each database on a separate cluster with isolated resources managed by Kubernetes was our solution to the noisy neighbour problem.

 ![Kubernetes CPU usage](/img/articles/2023-05-28-online-mongodb-migration/k8s_cpu.png)